mportdata/duckdb-wasm-html-js-simple/README.md

-A basic implementation of DuckDB-Wasm using only html and js.
+A simple implementation of DuckDB-Wasm using vanilla JS.

 ![alt text](screenshot.png)